EliFrun/image-sales-api/README.md

 this command will launch the frontend, backend, and a fresh db instance (persistent db storage has not been implemented).

+If the frontend container is exiting, run `make build-frontend-dev` which will create a `node_modules` folder and resolve dependency issues.
 ## TAKEDOWN

 to takedown the project, run `make down`, this will kill all the containers